duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 - assumptions made
 - quantitative performance metrics to judge the achievement of the goal

+Domain Adaptation in the realm of images corresponds to the image-to-image translation problem.
+This task at hand hre is learning the joint distribution between to domain of images that allows to transition from one domain to the other.
+When using a supervised approach, it implies that we have a dataset consiting of corresponding pairs of images in each domains.
+If this data is available, then the problem is limited to finding a joint distribution Px1.x2(x1,x2) from a samples (x1,x2), which is relatively easy to do.
+However, when using the unsupervised image-to-image translation approach, where the dataset consists of simply one datasets from each domain with no pairing of images, the task becomes harder.
+Indeed, with the unsupervised approach, the samples that are used are drawn from the marginal distributions PX1(x1) and PX2(x2).
+Therefore, the task is now to find the joint distribution between those two marginal distributions that would allow to translate from one domain to the other.
+The problem with that task is that there exist an infinity of possible joint distributions that could yield the marginal distributions.
+The goal is to find an approach to find the joint distribution that can accomplish the image-to-image translation task properly.
+To successfully reach this goal, different assumptions are made with each different model implementation we made.
+The next section will detail those assumption and implementation details.

 ## Contribution / Added functionality {#sim2real-final-contribution}

 Describe here, in technical detail, what you have done.
 Make sure you include: